mCodex/react-native-rooster/website/docs/setToastConfig.md

 sidebar_label: setToastConfig
 ---

 You can change some configs globally.

+# bgColor

-Right now, we only support `bgColor` for each type of toast.
+You can change the default bgColors for each type of toast.

 The default colors are: